-1. Recruit a highly qualified, diverse student population similar in qualifications and diversity to the published national averages.
+- Recruit a student population similar in qualifications and diversity to the published national averages.

-2. Recruit at least 50% of students from the pool of applicants who are Mississippi residents.
+- Matriculate at least 50% of students from the pool of applicants who have ties to Mississippi.

-3. Incorporate innovative approaches to interdisciplinary preclinical and clinical education and remediation which foster student success such that the graduation rate is comparable to the published national average among physician assistant programs.
+- Attain a graduation rate that is comparable to the published national average among physician assistant programs.

-5. Prepare physician assistant graduates with the knowledge and skills necessary to achieve at least a 90% first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) and an average PANCE score at or above the national average.
+- Prepare physician assistant students to achieve a first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) at or above the national average.